West Lancashire Railway

 Not to be confused with the West Lancashire Light Railway, a heritage narrow-gauge railway in Tarleton.

-The West Lancashire Railway was set up to connect Preston and Southport, and had its own termini at each end.
+The West Lancashire Railway was set up to connect Preston and Southport, and had its own terminus at each end.
 It closed in 1964, and very little remains of the route, and this page tries to catalogue what can still be seen.
 For photos of it when it was still a railway, here is a good place to start.

 It started at Fishergate Hill station, at the bottom of Fishergate Hill, Preston. the station opened in 1882, and closed to passengers just 20 years later, when the railway was taken over by Lancashire and Yorkshire Railway, with trains then using the L&Y main station at the top of the hill.
 It remained as a goods depot until 1965, but has now been demolished, and even the embankment it was on has gone.
 The south end is not a park, allowing the space where the station was to be made out.